solana-foundation/developer-content/content/guides/getstarted/how-to-cpi-with-signer.md

 ---
 date: Apr 24, 2024
 difficulty: beginner
-title:
-  "How to implement Cross Program Invocations with a PDA Signer in a Solana program"
+title: "How to CPI with a PDA Signer in a Solana program"
 description:
   "Learn to implement Cross Program Invocations (CPI) with a PDA Signer in Solana programs using the Anchor framework"